pss10c/dotfiles/README.md

 patching for __Powerline__ or use some [pre patched][7] ones and check your OS manual on font installation.

+Also check this resources.
+A lot was taken from it:
+* Great manual to how turn your vim into Python IDE [vim-as-python-ide][8]
+* Vide of Martin Bronchhaus talk on configuring vim [youtube video][9]

 # bash
 All bash config files start with ".bash".
 This setup has made to support